-Passing those exams makes them a qualified expert; one that’s perfectly placed to tell you what insurance you need, explain what it all means and then find it for you.
+Passing those exams makes them a qualified expert – one that’s perfectly placed to tell you what insurance you need, why you need it and then find it for you.

-Brokers have access to specialist policies from not-on-the-high-street insurers too.
-Wading through the wordings and decoding everything is their job, not yours.
-Leave the technicalities to them.
+And once they’ve found potential policies, wading through the wordings and decoding everything becomes their job, not yours.
+Best leave the technicalities to them.

-Insurance brokers range from massive multinationals you’ve probably never heard of, like Aon or Willis, to one-man bands just around the corner.
-Between them, they find cover for everything from oil platforms to garden gnomes.
+Insurance brokers range from massive multinationals you’ve probably never heard of, like Aon and Willis, to one-man bands just around the corner.
+Between them, they find cover for everything from satellites to garden gnomes.

-Ostensibly quite different, their knack of matching a risk to an insurer (within certain limits) is their similarity.
-At any level, a broker recognises when you can’t tick all the boxes and and does something about it: they get cover on your terms, not the insurers.
+Ostensibly quite different, their knack of matching a risk to an insurer is their similarity.
+At any level, a broker recognises when you can’t tick all the insurer’s boxes and does something about it.
+They get cover on your terms, not the insurers.

 Let’s use us as an example.
-We offer professional insurance to small businesses and sole traders.
+We offer professional insurance to small businesses and freelancers.

 We cover what’s loosely called ‘office-based professionals’.
-That means architects, IT consultants, accountants, marketing people etc etc. However, it’s not an exhaustive list and we don’t cover doctors, solicitors or bankers.
+That means architects, IT consultants, accountants, marketing people etc etc. It’s not an exhaustive list, however, because we don’t cover doctors, solicitors and bankers.

 There are good reasons for that.
-We don’t understand what they do well enough to give advice about their cover, and we don’t have access to insurers that cover them.
+We don’t understand what those guys do well enough to advise them on their cover, and we don’t have access to insurers that cover them anyway.

-So, like most brokers, we choose to specialise.
-This matters because: a) we get to know our customers’ businesses inside out and b) our insurers have faith that we know what we’re doing.
+So, like most brokers, we specialise.
+That’s a good thing because a) we get to know our customers’ businesses inside out, and b) our insurers have faith that we know what we’re doing.

-It’s a two-way street.
-If a customer isn’t happy with either the premium or a clause in the cover, we can negotiate with the insurer on their behalf.
-Likewise, if the insurer is wary of a risk, we can give them comfort by finding out more about the customer’s business.
+If a customer isn’t happy with either the premium or a clause in the cover, we’ll negotiate with the insurer on their behalf.
+Likewise, if the insurer is wary of a risk, we’ll give them comfort by finding out more about the customer’s business.

 In some cases, insurers have enough faith to give us something called a ‘binding authority’.

 We become a bit like a insurer.
-Albeit a friendlier, less intimidating one.
+Just a less intimidating, more easily understood one.

-It’s not always so straightforward though and sometimes we need to revert to type.
+That said, it’s not always so straightforward and sometimes we need to revert to type.
 Finding an insurer for an unusual risk can be a challenge but that’s a broker’s USP.